abhiTronix/vidgear/docs/gears/netgear_async/usage.md

     * It is advised to comprehend [NetGear API](../../netgear/overview/) before using this API.

-!!! examples "After going through following Usage Examples, Checkout more bonus examples [here ➶](../../../help/netgear_async_ex/)"
+!!! example "After going through following Usage Examples, Checkout more bonus examples [here ➶](../../../help/netgear_async_ex/)"

 ## Requirement